-Driver, student remanded for trafficking narcotic drugs
+Driver, Student remanded for trafficking narcotic drugs

 ASP Kpodo said the suspects mentioned one Selasie Zigah of Hohoe as the owner of the vehicle who sent them to load charcoal at Dormabin and were not aware of the content of the vehicle.

-He said efforts were being made to get the said owner of the vehicle, who had since gone into hiding, arrested for investigations.
+He said efforts were being made to get the said owner of the vehicle arrested for investigations, who had since gone into hiding.

 - Man inflicts cutlass wound on friends' neck over missing GH¢70